MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

 ```

 When the **Agreement** activation is complete or canceled, the user will be navigated to the link *rel = user-redirect* to finalize the signup.

+*rel = user-redirect*  should be a webpage, that awaits the callbacks and then takes appropriate action, depending on if the agreement was accepted or not.
+Based on the callback, you will redirect the user to the right place.
+Most merchants navigate the customer to a self-service overview, where the agreement is pending, and once the merchant receives the callback, then the merchant can update the status.
+Most merchants have a general page, that says “thank you for your order/support”, and then it informs about the next step.
+It is triggered immediately after purchase, letting customers know that their order and agreement has been received and created

 #### <a name="agreements_creation-diagram"></a>Agreement creation sequence diagram